crazyhottommy/getting-started-with-genomics-tools-and-resources/README.md

 * [Vega-lite](https://github.com/vega/vega-lite) A high-level grammar for visual analysis, built on top of Vega.
 Looks awesome!
 * [Introducing altair, an R interface to the Altair Python Package](https://vegawidget.rbind.io/post/2018-05-20-introducing-altair/)  which you can use to build and render Vega-Lite chart-specifications.
+* The goal of [g(r)osling](https://github.com/gosling-lang/grosling) is to help you build interactive genomics visualizations with [Gosling](https://github.com/gosling-lang).
+This package uses reticulate to provide an interface to the Gos Python package.

 ### Tutorials